Reflect on your own

-What additional resources and support can you seek to support writing with integrity?
+• What additional resources and support can you seek to support integrity in your writing?

 When writing in research, we should take extra care to ensure that the process and product of a researcher’s intellectual contributions are accurately represented, including completely referencing all published and unpublished work that we use, including our own.